About the course

 How school placements work

 This course ensures that you'll have the real-life experience you need to enter teaching, you will spend most of your time (120 days) in schools, working with Religious Education mentors who support you through your school placements.
 We are fortunate to have a good choice of schools with whom we work, with many outstanding mentors and strong religious education departments.
 Achieved through a strong working partnership with a broad range of schools in the Sheffield area and beyond, offering unique opportunities to learn how to teach a diverse mix of students, across the secondary key stages.

 This aspect of the PGCE introduces you to recognising key elements of good RE teaching, helping to develop your own teaching skills, whilst gaining an understanding of how schools work, children learn and pedagogy in action.
 This exploration of the link between theory and practice is central to your PGCE Religious Education course.
 Whilst on placement you can expect at least two visits from a tutor to observe lessons and monitor progress.
 Together with regular school-based mentor meetings and CPD.
 Many of our students go on into full-time positions at their placement school.

-GCSE grade C or Grade 4 in English Language and mathematics and science, or equivalent.
+GCSE grade C or Grade 4 in English Language and mathematics, or equivalent.
 Where applicants have achieved a GCSE grade 4 or above in English literature only we will look for further evidence of a breadth of achievement in English.
 We consider applicants who are in the process of obtaining GCSEs.